LiamBatiste/Restaurant-Sales-Analysis/README.md

 General Observations show that the average sales are **highest during April and Lowest during June and store 12631 doing well across the months whereas store 46673 is not doing well across the different months**

-This information can therefore be used to identify monthly or seasonal patterns where the earlier mention meal-deal promotions could be best suited to drive an increase in sales during months when revenue is generally lower and even more specificy at the store level.
+This information can therefore be used to identify monthly or seasonal patterns where the earlier mention meal-deal promotions could be best suited to drive an increase in sales during months when revenue is generally lower and even more specifically at the store level.
 <br></br>

 ## Menu Item Analysis